Ding3LI/AdwareSolver/README.md

   * [CN](https://github.com/Ding3LI/ease_life_solution/blob/main/wechat_cannot_recivePic_cn.md)

-# :smirk::smirk:_If this repo helps you, please give it a star and make it available to other players._
+# :smirk::smirk:_If this repo helps you, GREAT!
+FEEL FREE to add in more headaches that you solved.
+We share Cypenlin (cyber-penicillin)._